Medically reviewed on May 29, 2018

 Jadenu Sprinkle may also be used for purposes not listed in this medication guide.

 Jadenu Sprinkle can harm your liver or kidneys.
-Stop using this medicine and call your doctor at once if you have swelling, rapid weight gain, shortness of breath, pain in your upper stomach, loss of appetite, pain in your side or lower back, little or no urinating, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have swelling, rapid weight gain, shortness of breath, pain in your upper stomach, loss of appetite, pain in your side or lower back, little or no urinating, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 Jadenu Sprinkle may also cause stomach or intestinal bleeding.
 Call your doctor at once if you have symptoms of stomach bleeding such as bloody or tarry stools, or coughing up blood or vomit that looks like coffee grounds.